zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 turning or rotating something.
 In this case, howeve r, it is a measure of how quickly the car can go faster, can “accelerate” (ac celerate).

 “To accelerate” means to increase in speed.
 That’s why in a car you have a, what we call a “pedal” (pedal), which is a long piece of  plastic or metal that you press on with your foot to make the car go faster.
 We cal l that pedal the “accelerator.”
 That makes the car go faster.
 The other pedal is ca lled the “brake” (brake) that slows down or stops a car.
-The opposite, however, o f “acceleration” is “deceleration,” but we don’t call a brake a “decele rator.”
+The opposite, however, of “acceleration” is “deceleration,” but we don’t call a brake a “decele rator.”
 We call it a “brake.”

 Anyway, back to our dialogue.
 Martin also says to A sta, “You wouldn’t believe the RPMs.”
 “You wouldn’t believe” means I’m going to te ll you something that is very difficult for you to believe because it’s so amazin g.
 “You wouldn’t believe the RPMs” – the revolutions per minute.
 RPMs is a measu re of how fast something moves around what we call an “axis” (axis).
 Basical ly it’s a measure of how hard the engine is working in a car.